Peter-Nhan/Peter-Nhan.github.io/_pages/about.md

 Hopefully it will help you in a way, as it is a way for me to document things for my 'future' self as my 'current' self will tend to forget things. :-)

+Below is a dynamic list, message me (LinkedIn/signal/whatsapp...morse code..smoke signal) if you are exploring something interesting that I should look into as well.

 ### Current things
 - Use Python to Automate DNAC via API
 - Python automation with API, have also been teaching Python DNAC API internally in the company.
 - Webhooks with Python
+- Terraform

 ### Upcoming things
 - All things Docker